Ellenzzn/PersLLM/README.md

 This is the source code for "PersLLM: A Personified Training Approach for Large Language Models".
 Currently, the code comments are not perfect, and we will continue to supplement them.

-You can try our [online demo](http://label.shuzibeijing.cn:5173/).
+Online demo will be released after published.
 We will provide more personified agents and more functions in the future.

 ## Overview
 ![image](https://github.com/Ellenzzn/PersLLM/blob/main/figs/personified-main.png)